zhaox97/Nebula/README.md

 ``pip install -U ./lib/scikit_learn-0.19.dev0-cp27-cp27mu-linux_x86_64.whl``

 You can now launch the Node.js server by running `npx nodemon start` from the root directory.
 This will start the server locally (default listening on port 8081).
 You should now be able to connect to the server via `localhost:8081/`.

+*Developer Tip:* If Nebula-Pipeline has changed, you may not see the changes you made unless you rerun the above `pip install` commands.

 ## User Guide